borizspaxxkey/Building-Angular-and-ASP.NET-Core-Applications/README.md

     title: [null, Validators.required] // null means no initial value set in the form control })
 4.  <form [formGroup]="addBookForm" (ngSubmit)="onSubmit()">
+5.  this.service.updateBook(this.updateBookForm.value); // to get the value from the reactive form
-5.  formControlName => name defined in formGroup eg formControlName="title"
+6.  formControlName => name defined in formGroup eg formControlName="title"
-6.  import ReactiveFormsModule into appModule
+7.  import ReactiveFormsModule into appModule

 // BootStrap
 class="btn btn-default btn-sm" // type color size